-User Equipment and Media Gateways MAY start transmitting RTCP messages as soon as the RTP session has been established, even if RTP packets are not being sent or received.
+Unless disabled via SDP exchange, User Equipment and Media Gateways MAY start transmitting RTCP messages as soon as the RTP session has been established, even if RTP packets are not being sent or received.
 An RTP session is considered established once each endpoint has received a remote connection descriptor.
-Furthermore, a PacketCable endpoint MUST start transmitting RTCP messages if it receives an RTCP message.
+Furthermore, unless disabled via SDP exchange, a PacketCable endpoint MUST start transmitting RTCP messages if it receives an RTCP message.
 Once started, the endpoint MUST NOT stop sending RTCP messages, except for the cases identified below.